Key Takeaways

 Loss of curl definition

 If you feel that your curls used to be the mane character and now they are just background noise, you are most likely dealing with over-moisturizing curly hair.
-This is going to make your curls unable to hold onto a style and fall flat no matter what you do.
+Too much product in hair or over moisturisation is going to make your curls unable to hold onto a style and fall flat no matter what you do.

 Hair feels sticky or greasy even after washing